 1. Go off Grid.

-For inspiration, we can look to the Ecological Sustainability movement, who have pioneered off-grid living.
+For inspiration, we can look to the Ecological Sustainability movement, who pioneered off-grid living.
 Luckily, lowering your “Ecological Footprint” just happens to lower your utility bills at the same time.

 You can get rid of utility bills to save money, save your planet, or both.